Skip to main content

 This connector supports both standard (merge) and delta updates.
 The default is to use standard updates.

-Enabling delta updates will prevent Flow from querying for documents in your MotherDuck table, which can reduce latency and costs for large datasets.
+Enabling delta updates will prevent Estuary from querying for documents in your MotherDuck table, which can reduce latency and costs for large datasets.
 If you're certain that all events will have unique keys, enabling delta updates is a simple way to improve performance with no effect on the output.
 However, enabling delta updates is not suitable for all workflows, as the resulting table in MotherDuck won't be fully reduced.

 You can enable delta updates on a per-binding basis: